 Brilliant Earth has partnered with the Diamond Development Initiative (DDI) to provide vocational training to residents of diamond mining communities in Sierra Leone.

-Ten individuals were selected to receive scholarships to attend the Institute of Advanced Management and Technology, a vocational training school.
+Nine individuals were selected to receive scholarships to attend the Institute of Advanced Management and Technology, a vocational training school.
 Earlier this year, the scholarship recipients began a six-month program to receive education in trades such as carpentry, metalworking, hairdressing, and tailoring.
 After the training, DDI will help the individuals to launch their own small businesses.

 About the Program

 Our partner in this project, DDI, is an organization committed to economic development in rural diamond mining communities.
 DDI selected the scholarship recipients in coordination with local chiefs and mine operators.
 The scholarship recipients are men and women from mining villages in Sierra Leone’s Kono district.
 Their scholarships cover tuition, meal expenses, and transportation costs.
 The Institute is located in Koidu, the capital city of Kono.

 Students will attend classes two days a week for a period of six months.
 After the training, the Institute will certify the students in their professions.
 The scholarship recipients are committed to starting new businesses and practicing their trades.
 To help them launch their businesses, DDI will provide them with small grants to cover start-up costs and pay for tools and machinery.

 Although diamond mining is an important income source for the rural poor in Sierra Leone, miners and their communities usually depend on other economic activities to supplement their incomes.
 A lack of vocational training, however, limits the ability of residents to earn income from other sources.
 Training in skills such as carpentry, metalworking, hairdressing, and tailoring is often not accessible to individuals living in impoverished communities.